stijn-dejongh/lovecraft_public_domain/raw_converts/bws.md

 good.
 The man had now admitted that he sometimes talked queerly, though he knew not why.

   Within a week two more attacks appeared, but from them the doctors learned little.
-On the   source   of Slater&rsquo;s visions they speculated at length, for since he could neither read nor write, and had apparently never heard a legend or fairy tale, his gorgeous imagery was quite inexplicable.
+On the   source   of Slater's visions they speculated at length, for since he could neither read nor write, and had apparently never heard a legend or fairy tale, his gorgeous imagery was quite inexplicable.
 That it could not come from any known myth or romance was made especially clear by the fact that the unfortunate lunatic expressed himself only in